breathe-doc/breathe/documentation/source/codeblocks.rst

 ----

 The following should render with no detected highlighting.
-Notice there is no syntax highlighting because Pygments does not recognize the code block's contained syntax as a C++ snippet.
+Notice, there is no syntax highlighting because Pygments does not recognize the code block's contained syntax as a C++ snippet.

 ----